03 August 2017

 The Paris Photo-Aperture Foundation PhotoBook Awards, Burn Magazine Emerging Photographer Fund, and PhotogrVphy Grant are among the most interesting awards and opportunities currently open for entry.
-Read our monthly awards guide to learn about their prizes and deadlines.
+Read our monthly awards guide to learn about their

 The annual Paris Photo - Aperture Foundation PhotoBook Awards celebrate the photobook’s contribution to the evolving narrative of the photography medium.
 Photographers, publishers, galleries, and institutions are invited to submit their photobooks into three different categories: The First PhotoBook Prize (for a first self-published book / first limited-edition book); The PhotoBook of the Year Prize (to be granted to a book in which the dominant content is photography, whether authored by more than one photographer/artist); and The Photography Catalogue of the Year Prize (awarding the best exhibition catalogue or museum publication of the year).

 The judging will take place in two stages.
 An initial jury will meet in New York to select the shortlisted entries in each of the categories, after which a separate panel will convene in Paris before Paris Photo to decide the final winners.
 Following their display during Paris Photo, an exhibition of the thirty shortlisted books will travel to Aperture Gallery in New York.